\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: The run

 Here, $M_0 = 2 \times 10^9 \Msun$; this is slightly different than the original {\sc Simba} simulation, as we will motivate later.
 The ejection velocity is based on scalings from \cite{Muratov_2015} as in {\sc Mufasa}:

 where $\Delta v(0.25R_{\rm vir})$ is the velocity corresponding to the potential difference between the launch point and one-quarter of the virial radius.
 Again, this has been changed relative to {\sc Simba}, who used a normalisation of 1.7; the normalisation used here in \simba\ is the original one proposed by \cite{Muratov_2015}.
-Identically to {\sc Simba}, galaxies are identified with the on-the-fly approximate friends-of-friends (FOF) finder for star, dense gas and BH particles in \cite{Dave2016}, allowing galaxy properties such as $M_*$ are also computed on-the-fly, with $v_{\rm circ}$ obtained from a scaling based on the baryonic Tully–Fisher relation \citep{McGaugh2012}.
+Identically to {\sc Simba}, galaxies are identified with the on-the-fly approximate friends-of-friends (FOF) finder for star, dense gas and BH particles in \cite{Dave2016}, allowing galaxy properties such as $M_*$ \Romeel{to be} computed on-the-fly, with $v_{\rm circ}$ obtained from a scaling based on the \Romeel{observed} baryonic Tully–Fisher relation \citep{McGaugh2012}.

-The chemical enrichment model tracks eleven elements (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe) from supernovae type Ia \citep{Iwamoto1999} and type II \citep{Nomoto2006}, and Asymptotic Giant Branch (AGB) stars \citep{Oppenheimer_2006}.
-Furthermore, {\sc Simba} also consider metal-loaded winds, i.e. metal of the wind particle is subtracted from nearby gas in a kernel-weighted manner.
-All this is identical to the original {\sc Simba} model; see \citet{Dave2019}.
+The chemical enrichment model tracks eleven elements (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe), \Romeel{with metals} from supernovae type Ia \citep{Iwamoto1999} and type II \citep{Nomoto2006}, and Asymptotic Giant Branch (AGB) stars \citep{Oppenheimer_2006}.
+Furthermore, {\sc Simba} also \Romeel{includes} metal-loaded winds, i.e. metals in the wind particle \Romeel{are enhanced, and correspondingly} subtracted from nearby gas in a kernel-weighted manner.
+All this is identical to the original {\sc Simba} model; see \citet{Dave2019} for details.